declare-lab/WikiDes/README.md

 {"wikidata_id": "Q55135146", "label": "Xyleborus intrusus", "source": "Xyleborus intrusus is a species of typical bark beetle in the family Curculionidae.
 It is found in North America.", "target": "species of insect", "baseline_candidates": ["taxon"]}
 ```

-* wikidata_id: the identifier of a Wikidata item
+* wikidata_id: the identifier of a Wikidata item, https://www.wikidata.org/wiki/Wikidata:Identifiers
-* label: the label of a Wikidata item, also as the article Wikipedia title
+* label: the label of a Wikidata item, usually as the article Wikipedia title, https://www.wikidata.org/wiki/Help:Label
-* source: the paragraph of the corresponding Wikipedia article
+* source: the first paragraph of a Wikipedia article
-* target: the descriptions of a Wkidata item
+* target: the description of a Wikidata item, https://www.wikidata.org/wiki/Help:Description
-* baseline_candidates: contain a list of instances (P31)
+* baseline_candidates: a list of instances (P31) of a Wiki item

 ### Samples of Phase 1: